New PSI Funding Opportunity: 2027 PSI Mid-Career Knowledge Translation (KT) Fellowship

 How to Apply

 PSI is launching this competition through a Letter of Intent (LOI) process.
-Applicants are required to submit their applications directly to PSI.
+Please note that for this competition, applicants are required to submit their applications directly to PSI, not through their institution.

-We require all applicants to submit the completed LOI directly to PSI via the PSI Online Grants Management System by June 1st, 2022 at 5pm EST. LOIs will be reviewed by the PSI Grants Committee in July 2022.
+We require all applicants to submit the completed LOI directly to PSI via the PSI Online Grants Management System (https://psifoundation.smartsimple.ca/) by June 8th, 2026 at 5pm EST. LOIs will be reviewed by the PSI Grants Committee in June/July 2026.

-PSI will invite successful applicants to submit full applications, which will undergo internal review for a final funding decision in December 2022.
+PSI will invite successful applicants to submit full applications by October 5th, 2026 at 5pm EST, which will undergo peer review and committee review for a final funding decision in December 2026.

 Questions?